Kawasaki ZXR400 (1995-1998) Review | Specs & Prices

 Reliability & build qualityNext up: Value

 It’s all bolted together well enough and (unlike some 600s which, being built down to a price, are often the poor relation of their superbike kin) it gets everything its big brother 750 has.
-But, as they demand thrashing, servicing and being looked after is critical even though the ZXR is reasoanably robust…
+But, as they demand thrashing, servicing and being looked after is critical even though the ZXR is reasonably robust…

 Value vs rivalsNext up: Equipment

 Even though it’s ‘only a 400’ you still get an awful lot of bike for the money.
 The ZXR is also one of the best value, most robust of the Japanese 400s, was the one officially imported for the longest period (although watch out for cheaper grey import versions) and posts the highest top speed.
 Choose wisely (and there’s lots out there) and it’s good value.
-Find a Kawasaki ZXR400 for sale.

 Fairly typical mid-90s Kawasaki fare.
 Reasonable analog instrumentation squeezes inside the cockpit; half-decent mirrors (the other half show your elbows, natch) sprout off the compact full fairing and so on.
 That said, for a 400 it’s got everything the 750 version and more have, so is a quality bit of kit.